degica/komoju-woocommerce/docs/dev_setup.md

 **Note:** It _has_ to be `127.0.0.1`, not `localhost`

-If you've made changes to your Docker configuration, you can do a fresh build:
+If you've made changes to your files, you can rebuild using build.
+If you've made changes to your Docker configuration, you can do a fresh build with --no-cache option.

 ```
 docker-compose build (--no-cache)